francescolonardo/CRTP-Preparation/learning_objective_07.md

 [SNIP]
 ```

-Here we find the credentials of the `dcorp-adminsrv$`, `appadmin` and `websvc` users.

-`exit`

-**Create `Invoke-MimiEx-vault-stdx.ps1`**
+**By executing `sekurlsa::ekeys` in Mimikatz, we successfully dumped Kerberos encryption keys and credentials from LSASS memory**.
+This includes AES and RC4 keys for multiple accounts (`dcorp-adminsrv$`, `appadmin`, and `websvc`).
+🚩

+- **Extract Credentials from the Windows Credential Vault (of the Target Machine 2 `dcorp-adminsrv`) by Exploiting Gaps in AppLocker GPO Rules**

 As we discussed in the class, there are other places to look for credentials.

-Let's modify `Invoke-Mimi.ps1` and look for credentials from the Windows Credential Vault.
+Let's modify `Invoke-Mimi.ps1` and **look for credentials from the Windows Credential Vault**.

+**Create `Invoke-MimiEx-vault-std422.ps1`**

 On the student VM:
 - Create a copy of `Invoke-Mimi.ps1` and rename it to `Invoke-MimiEx-vault-std422.ps1`.
 - Open `Invoke-MimiEx-vault-std422.ps1` in PowerShell ISE (right click on it and click `Edit`).